rafosorio/iks-workshop/_docs/cssgrid/cssgrid-deploy.md

 ###### 1. Register the cssgrid widget

-Return to Visual Studio Code and in the left navigation expand **src** > **widgets** and click on `custom.js` to open it.
+Return to Visual Studio Code.
+In the left navigation, expand **src** > **widgets** and click on `custom.js` to open it.

 ![edit customjs](../images/editcustomjs.png)

-- Add the following script right below the helloWorld section we worked on earlier
+- Add the following script right below the helloWorld section we worked on earlier.

 ```javascript
 	XCC.X.cssgrid = function (widgetPath) {